biopragmatics/bioregistry/docs/guides/literature_curation.md

 | existing                 | An existing entry in the bioregistry                                      |
 | unclear                  | Not clear how to curate in the bioregistry, follow up discussion required |
 | irrelevant_other         | Completely unrelated information                                          |

-## Curation and Data Synchronization

-When curators add rows to the curation TSV file, these entries should correspond to specific changes made in the Bioregistry data files.
-Each pull request should encompass both the updates to the TSV file and the relevant modifications to the data files in the Bioregistry repository.

 ## Common Mistakes